Ryan Eversley: First race

 Eversley's first race took place in Sonoma in the Spring of 2003 in a Star Mazda.
 In his own words: “I rented a ride from a kid I met on Auto Racing AOL chatroom.
 This kid, Chris Nelson, him and his dad Bob Nelson help me out”.
 The Nelsons had the car, but didn't have enough money to race it.
 Eversley continues: “They said come to Sonoma.
 As long as you don’t crash you’re fine.
 It was kind of nerve wracking, because I don’t have two pennies to rub together… We go.
 I finish dead last, I sucked and I was so happy.”

-Major racing (2003–present)
+Racing career

 2003

 Debuted in ST I class.
-He finished 16th in only one race at Virginia International Raceway.
+He finished sixteenth in only one race at Virginia International Raceway.

 2004

 In 2004, James Cook offered Eversley a ride in three IMSA races if he would build the car for him.
 Eversley accepted and created a team with Crew Chief Jason Duncan.
 They built the B2K/40 Lola with a Millington turbo engine and raced it at Mid-Ohio, Lime Rock and Road Atlanta in the LMP2 class.
-Though the class was small, the car finished 2nd in each race.
+Though the class was small, the car finished second in each race.

-Finished 15th in lone ST race at Homestead-Miami Speedway.
+Finished fifth in lone ST race at Homestead-Miami Speedway.